- Search The Registry

 - My Account

 *The Headright Property System in America began on this date in 1618.
 A headright refers to a legal grant of land given to settlers during the European colonization of the Americas.
-Headright is most notable for its role in the expansion of the Thirteen Colonies; the Virginia Company gave headright to settlers, and the Plymouth Company followed.
+Headright is most notable for its role in expanding the Thirteen Colonies; the Virginia Company gave headright to settlers, and the Plymouth Company followed.
 The headright system was used in several colonies, including Maryland, Georgia, North Carolina, and South Carolina.
 Most headright practices were for 1 to 1,000 acres (4.0 km2) of land and were granted to those willing to cross the Atlantic and help populate the colonies.

 Headright practitioners were granted to anyone who would pay for the transportation costs of an indentured laborer.
 These land grants comprised 50 acres (0.20 km2) for someone newly moving to the area and 100 acres (0.40 km2) for people previously living there.
 By ensuring the landowning masters had legal ownership of all land acquired, the indentured laborers had little opportunity to procure their land after their indenture period had passed.
 This kept a large portion of the citizens of the Thirteen Colonies poor and led to tensions between the laborers and the landowners.